PSBP-Library/psbp-library.github.io/index.md

 The member `toMainWith` is an `extension` that combines a program with a producer and a consumer to a main program.

-The simple, pointfree definition of `factorial` has abstracted away complexity of the pointful definition.

-On the one hand this is an advantage because being confronted with complexity is not fun.

-On the other hand this is a disadvantage because abstraction needs to be understood.

-But here is the thing: often different definitions have similar complexity.

-Understanding the abstraction of similar complexity of different definitions needs to be done *only once*.

-Being confronted with the complexity of different situations happens *over and over again*.

 Let's explain the pointfree definition of `toMainWith` in a pointful way using an argument `()` (thinking of programs as functions).

 At level `1`, `toMainWith` looks like